 Find out more about KMF's extensive customer base and product experience.

-KMF has the capacity to fold, bend and form a very wide range of sheet metal materials of varying size and thickness depending on the metal folding technology.
+KMF can fold, bend and form an extensive range of sheet metal materials of varying size and thickness depending on the metal folding technology.

 The range of materials formed at KMF includes mild steel, galvanised steel, stainless steel, zintec and aluminium.

 If you have an enquiry or any questions regarding our metal folding and metal bending capabilities, please do not hesitate to contact our customer service team.